jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Doesn't My Insurance Cover This?

 The answer is the raccoon.
 Like them, we live, work, and exist in an ecosystem of tools without knowing how they work.
 This is why the thesis of this book is that humans are now primarily a technological species that is not yet self-aware of our new identity.

-I will use my story again to explain why.
+We've already met the DVD rental manager Maria who in 2011 sells physical media—DVDs people must drive to pick up and return—for a living.
+Hardworking, knowledgeable, and entirely unaware that the technology defining her livelihood is about to vanish.

+Maria wasn't alone.
+Home Improvement was one of America's most popular shows throughout the 1990s.
+Week after week, tens of millions of families watched Tim "The Tool Man" Taylor celebrate the power of modern tools—then turned off their televisions and never applied that thinking to their own lives.
+The show was culturally aware enough to tackle drug addiction, infidelity, and job loss — the important life lessons society recognized.
+Yet in ten seasons, technological identity never appeared on that list.
+Nobody asked what happens when television itself changes.

+Within a few years, Tim Allen himself had a new show—on a streaming service.
+His fictional Tool Man, and everyone else who built careers around television, never saw it coming.
+Internet speeds were improving every year.
+All they needed to do was look.

+DVDs went extinct in under a decade after the show ended.
+Today people ask anxiously whether AI will take their jobs—a frightening question precisely because so few of us truly understand our relationship to the technologies we depend on to earn a living.

+Like Maria, we have no name for that part of our identity—the part evolution so often judges us on.
+My own story shows why this blindspot is so hard to see and accept.

 Among my many genetic traits is the aforementioned speech impediment.
 Centuries ago, it would have been debilitating.
 Belief systems were more mythological, leading many to believe that a stutterer was a simpleton and a candidate for neglect or worse.
 I can sympathize; in childhood, I was thought to be one because I rarely talked.
 But when the problem was identified at my elementary school, a speech therapist was assigned, and the shackles of my genetic heritage began to be removed.